-These powers include the power to put texts to the vote in an order other than that set out in the document to be voted on.
-By analogy with the provisions of Rule 155(7), the President may seek the agreement of Parliament before doing so.
+The powers conferred by this provision include the power to put texts to the vote in an order other than that set out in the document to be voted on.
+By analogy with the provisions of Rule 161(7), the President may seek the agreement of Parliament before doing so.